 Effective Date and Transition

 This statement is effective for years on or after January 1, 2014.
+Substantive revisions documented in IP No. 16X are effective for financial reporting periods on or after June 30, 2020.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.

 REFERENCES